 - A slight increase in megapixels, low to mid 20s for the sensor.

 - 10 fps is adequate but if technologically feasible, 12 fps is welcomed.

-- 4K video is unnecessary for my needs but its de rigueur these days for any camera
+- 4K video and C-Log is unnecessary for me but it's de rigueur for any prosumer camera

 - Additional AF points to below 100